In a few years, an electric cruise ship with giant solar sails will be launched on the water

 The wider Hurtigruten group has long been promoting sustainable shipping.
 Hurtigruten Expeditions launched the world's first battery-powered hybrid cruise ship in 2019 and is currently in the process of converting the rest of its expedition fleet to battery-powered hybrids.

-“We depend on the ocean and the environment,” says Felin.
-“We want to advance and be a leader in sustainability because we believe our industry is too slow in doing so and not ambitious enough.”
+“We depend on the ocean and the environment,” explains Felin.
+“We want to promote and be a leader in sustainability because we believe our industry is too slow and not ambitious enough.”

 Over the next two years, Hurtigruten Norway will test the proposed technologies before completing design in 2026 and planning to start production in 2027.
 The first vessel is due to enter Norwegian waters in 2030.
 After that, the company hopes to gradually convert its entire fleet to zero-emission vessels.